GearHost/Docs/CSR-and-your-vendor-third-party-ssl.md

-#Providing the CSR to your vendor.
+#Providing the CSR to your vendor and uploading your certificate.
-In this step, this is where you provide your CSR code to your SSL vendor.
+In this section you will be able to provide the CSR code and other information to your SSL vendor.
+As well as uploading your certificate through your hosting portal.
 Here would be the most common questions they ask for.

 **What type of server should I pick?**